 First, we would like to introduce periodic orbits from an unusual point of view, which can convince you, that chaotic and integrable systems are in fact not as different from each other, than we might think.
 If we start orbits in the neighborhood of a periodic orbit and look at the picture on the Poincaré section we can see a regular picture.
-For stable periodic orbits the points form small ellipses around the center and for unstable orbits they form hyperbolas (See Fig. L.1).
+For stable periodic orbits the points form small ellipses around the center and for unstable orbits they form hyperbolas (See Fig. M.1).

-The motion close to a periodic orbits is regular in both cases.
-This is due to the fact, that we can linearize the Hamiltonian close to an orbit, and linear systems are always integrable.
-The linearized Hamilton's equations close to the periodic orbit $(q_p(t) + q, p_p(t) + p)$ look like
+Figure M.1: Poincaré section close to a stable and an unstable periodic orbit the fact, that we can linearize the Hamiltonian close to an orbit, and linear systems are always integrable.
+The linearized Hamilton's equations close to the periodic orbit $(q_p(t)+q,p_p(t)+p)$ look like